trickstercache/trickster/docs/developer/discovery-providers.md

    source (client-go fake clientset, `pkg/testutil/dnsserver`, a temp dir).
-Cover: initial snapshot, add/remove transitions, the failure-keeps-last-good path, emit-on-change suppression, and unsubscribe/Stop termination (no goroutine leaks — the shared suite in Section F's soak will catch stragglers).
+Cover: initial snapshot, add/remove transitions, the failure-keeps-last-good path, emit-on-change suppression, and unsubscribe/Stop termination (no goroutine leaks — `goleak` covers this per-package, and `integration/alb_discovery_soak_test.go` catches stragglers over hours when run by hand before a release).
 7. **Document** the provider in [docs/alb-autodiscovery.md](../alb-autodiscovery.md) (config reference
    + worked example) and note any required upstream permissions (as its